SharePoint/PnP-Guidance/articles/CSOM-Releases-And-New-Capabilities.md

 -  [SharePoint user profile properties now writable with CSOM](http://blogs.msdn.com/b/vesku/archive/2014/11/07/sharepoint-user-profile-properties-now-writable-with-csom.aspx)

-# Provisioning site collections using SP App model in on-premises with just CSOM #
+# Provisioning site collections using SP Add-in model in on-premises with just CSOM #
 Site collection provisioning support added also to on-premises.
 This capability existed for Office 365 already previously, but was added later to the on-premises deployments

 ### Platforms ###